OpenSecuritySummit/oss2020/content/tracks/DevSecOps/_How-to-get-Agile-in-Security.md

 <!--(add intro)

-## "What is expected of the business stakeholders"
+## What is expected of the business stakeholders

 (...)